 An arrest for an intoxication offense raises very serious concerns to potential employers, graduate schools and licensing agencies when compared to other types of Class C Misdemeanors.
 Nobody wants to explain on a job application or in a job interview as to why they were arrested for being intoxicated to the point that they were considered a danger to himself or herself or others.

-Contact The Law Offices of Kevin Bennett today for a consultation about your public intoxication offense in Austin, Texas.
-Kevin Bennett is an experienced Austin criminal defense lawyer who will make every effort to fight your PI charge.
 Contact The Law Office of Kevin Bennett at (512) 476-4626 for a consultation about your alcohol-related offense in Austin, TX and throughout Travis County.
+He will make every effort to fight your PI charge.